briansukhnandan/Javascript-Solar-System/README.md

 # Mini-Space-Simulation
+A Solar System simulation written in JS with realistic scaling.

+## Installation
 Get a copy of the Three.js library and rename it as 'js/' and put it in the same directory as 'index.html' before running.

 Preferred method of running with Python: